robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-ect-theory.md

 the more places you will go’.

-Parents and carers should be informed that reading with their children can broaden their child's vocabulary and increase their knowledge which supports both word recognition and language comprehension.
-By helping to develop their child's literacy skills, parents and carers have the potential to improve outcomes for their children.
+Parents and carers should be informed that reading with their children can broaden their child’s vocabulary and increase their knowledge which supports both word recognition and language comprehension.
+By helping to develop their child’s literacy skills, parents and carers have the potential to improve outcomes for their children.

 The Education Endowment Foundation – also known as the EEF – state that overall, there is consistent evidence that the level and quality of parental involvement in learning is linked to a child’s communication, language, and literacy capabilities, and supporting parents to help their children learn has the potential to improve outcomes.